alexercolin/dev-radar/README.md

 The perfect app to you find developers to your company close to the office!

-## Available Scripts
+## Running the project

+In the project backend, you can run:
+### `yarn dev`
+ It's necessary a cluster in MongoDB, after you have created, in the folder back-dev-radar -> index.js, you change the name and the password in the mongoose connect

-In the project directory, you can run:
+In the project frontend, you can run:
 ### `yarn start`